18 May 2021

 Our walk continues to the local supermarket, where Yan and I fall in love with the most colorful baskets of tropical fruits.
 You can buy it as it comes from the tree, or for a small premium they will serve it nice and peeled in small trays.
 Prices are incredibly low, at least for our strong Euro, but Yan tells me these delicacies would be far more expensive even in Beijing.

 Dinner with local friends at Cafe Mario by the Waterfront.
 There are no black or colored patrons.
 My local friends say it's normal because blacks like different food and each of the peoples of South Africa keep to the company of their own kind.
 Just like Germans and Italians.
 Well, maybe.
 It is true, when I live abroad I tend to have more Italian friends than others.
-But here other considerations come into play: safety, a backlog of racial hatred that has not yet been completely overcome.
+But here other considerations come into play: safety, a backlog of racial distrust, if not hatred, that has not yet been completely overcome.

 I ask them a question that I will ask a number of times when talking with white South Africans old enough to remember apartheid.
 The question is: All whites now say they are for racial equality, but what did you think then?
 (Actually not all whites would agree, there are yet some factions of overtly racist white South Africans, but they are marginal.)

-And yet I find it hard to believe they did not know, there was so much noise around the world, they certainly know of Archbishop Tutu winning the Nobel peace prize in 1984 for his anti-apartheid activities.
+And yet I find it hard to believe they did not know, there was so much noise around the world, they certainly knew of Archbishop Tutu winning the Nobel peace prize in 1984 for his anti-apartheid activities.
 I come out of this conversation with a belief that while most whites were, and are, honestly open and not racist, they acquiesced with apartheid at least, and feared change.

 In a way this reminds me of Italy and Fascism: most of my compatriots supported it as long as it was successful and made them feel special, but after 1945 it was virtually impossible to find anyone who would admit to having been a Fascist.
 And of course many claimed a role in the Resistance, just like many South Africans now say they operated to end apartheid for what they could and were never racist to begin with.

 Be that as it may, the restaurant serves very good, real Italian, ossobuco, the best I can remember having outside my beloved peninsula!
 Italy is well known here for the food, of course, but not for much else.
-My friends are an exception: they are highly sophisticated lovers of the arts and know Rome as well as any bona fide cives romanus.
+My friends are an exception: they are highly sophisticated lovers of the arts and know Rome as well as any bona fide civis romanus.

 Back home, just after midnight, Mike pops a bottle of bubbles.
 It is now 17 December and it is officially the day of my 54th birthday.